3L1-23/cisco_automation/README.md

 #### Running multiple commands:

 ###### To run multiple commands and use modules, -m module_name.
 These modules are located in the "modules" directory. custom_cmds file is made to change as needed.
-The -l with list all the modules available to run.
+The -l will list all the modules available to run.

 > ./cisco_cmd.py -m `<name of module>`
 >